TUMFTM/2RC_ECM/readme.md

 <img src="images/ecm_sk.png" alt="ECM circuit" width="400"/>

 ## Docker environment
 The model is encapsulated into a docker container.
-Base image is ubuntu 20.04, as also the development system was.
-Using flask from the python side, a gunicorn server serves for dsitributing the load and manages workers.
+The base image is ubuntu 20.04, as also the development system was.
+Using flask from the python side, a gunicorn server serves for distributing the load and manages workers.
 As a default, 8 workers are defined.
 Check wsgi.py to change this.

 ### Publication
 Find here if published